djsharkey/Godot-DialogGraphPlugin/README.md

        I might add some basic example for reference if need be.

 ## Installation
-1) Place the 'addons' folder in your project folder.
+1) Create an 'addons' folder in your project folder if one doesn't already exist.
+2) Clone repository under 'addons' folder
-2) In the editor - Project -> Project Settings -> Plugins -> Change the status to 'Active'.
+3) In the editor - Project -> Project Settings -> Plugins -> Change the status to 'Active'.

 *Note: the Graph Editor is on the bottom of Godot's editor, next to the Animation tab.
 It appears when a Manager node is selected.